w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 ### Project Details

 We have read this paper and found it very valuable.
-It provides a very efficient way to use snark to verify aggregate signatures, while still keeping signers' accountable.
-This approach makes the generation of zk proof very fast and cost effective.
+It provides a very efficient way to use SNARK to verify aggregated public key of signers , while still keeping signers' accountable.
+This approach makes the proof generation very fast and cost effective.

-We have implemented [an beacon light client from ethereum to darwinia](https://darwinia.subscan.io/account/0xD2A37C4523542F2dFD7Cb792D2aeAd5c61C1bAAE), which is based on the verification of bls aggregate signature.
-Although aggregate signatures effectively reduce the cross-chain gas, it is still not low enough because pubkeys need to be stored in the contract or carried in the message every time the header is updated.
+We have implemented [an beacon light client from ethereum to darwinia](https://darwinia.subscan.io/account/0xD2A37C4523542F2dFD7Cb792D2aeAd5c61C1bAAE), which is based on the verification of BLS aggregate signature.
+Although aggregate signatures effectively reduce the cross-chain gas, it is still not low enough because the entire list of public keys need to be known by the light client smart contract.
 This can be a big problem if the number of pubkeys is large.

-So, we are looking for a better solution to the pubkeys problem of aggregate signatures.
+So, we are looking for a better solution to the pubkeys problem of aggregate signature.
 We put our eyes on zero-knowledge proofs.
-Zero-knowledge proofs are considered as an honest-computation proof method, so we just need to put the computation of the verification process off the chain.
-But through our studying, we found that the number of constraints under the generic snark scheme was so huge that not only the proof was slow to generate, but also required very powerful device.
+Zero-knowledge proofs are considered as an honest-computation proof method, with this method we only need to put the verification computation process off the chain.
+But through our studies, we found that the number of constraints under the generic snark scheme was so huge that not only the proof was slow to generate, but also required very powerful device.
 We were stuck here until we came across this paper from W3F.

-This verifier will be implemented based on the BLS12-377 and BW6-761 curves, which is consistent with the implementation in the paper and [W3F's PoC implementation](https://github.com/w3f/apk-proofs).
+This verifier will be implemented based on the BLS12-377 and BW6-761 elliptic curves, which is consistent with the implementation in the paper and [W3F's PoC implementation](https://github.com/w3f/apk-proofs).

 ### Ecosystem Fit